Why grapefruit isn't a great fruit if you're taking certain medications. A primer on drug interactions with food, drinks, supplements and other drugs.

 Simon Schenk, PhD, is an assistant professor of orthopedic surgery and a core director at the National Skeletal Muscle Research Center sheds some light why we lose muscle mass as we age.

-Nancy Kehoe spent most of nursing school in chronic pain with two severly arthritic hips.
+Nancy Kehoe spent most of nursing school in chronic pain with two severely arthritic hips.
 Her quality of life improved after receiving two anterior hip replacements at UC San Diego Health System.

 Richard Clark, MD, director of the Division of Medical Toxicology at UC San Diego Health System, discusses reasons for increased venom toxicity and gives important information on what to do and what not to do if bitten a rattlesnake.